kallistaconsulting/genomic_resources_clogmia/README.md

   * remove test database Y
   * reload privilege tables now Y.

-  You will then be asked to enter a password, use the one you set in step 2.
+  You will then be asked to enter a password twice, use the one you set above.

 ``` bash
 sudo bash setup.sh